 How much does small business insurance cost?

-Small business insurance costs can vary widely due to a number of variables, including the type of business insurance being purchased, your business’s unique characteristics and risk profile, and level of coverage.
+Small business insurance costs can vary widely due to a broad range of factors, including the type of business insurance being purchased, your business’s unique characteristics and risk profile, and level of coverage.
 Below, we’ve compiled a list of common coverages and their corresponding average annual premium ranges for small businesses.

 |Insurance Type||Average Annual Cost|